-Applications for the first round of funding are due June 14, 2019.
+Applications for the current round of funding are due by 11:59 PM October 11, 2019.

 The Division of Small Business awards EDGE Grants through a competitive selection process.
 STEM-based companies can receive up to $100,000 for eligible expenses.
 Entrepreneur Class (non-STEM) businesses can get up to $50,000.
 The funds are provided as a $3 (state) to $1 (business) match.
 And the Division can provide up to 10 grants per application round (5 STEM/5 Entrepreneur).